sofiamirra/hidden-markov-models-financial-markets/README.md

 The thesis investigates how Hidden Markov Models can be used to represent uncertainty in financial markets through latent volatility regimes.

 Financial markets often exhibit non-stationary behavior: return distributions change over time, volatility tends to persist in clusters, and extreme events occur more frequently than a static Gaussian model would suggest.
-The empirical analysis applies a three-state Gaussian Hidden Markov Model to daily S&P 500 log-returns in order to identify low, medium, and high volatility regimes.
+The empirical analysis applies a three-state Gaussian Hidden Markov Model to daily S&P 500 log-returns in order to identify low, medium, and high-volatility regimes.

 This repository provides the computational material used to generate the main figures and empirical outputs of the thesis.